-Tip #4: Fly in Business class instead of Economy class
+- Fly in Business class, not Economy class

-These tips probably won’t get you the cheapest possible fares, but they’re sure to get you the highest possible value per every beloved mile.
+These tips will help you to get the highest possible value for every Aeroplan mile.

 No, it isn’t.
 Your Aeroplan number is the one you get when you sign up to Aeroplan itself at www.aeroplan.com.
 It’s actually your Aeroplan account number (where your miles are saved), and it’s the one you should give whenever you’re purchasing at a partner brand in order to earn more miles, regardless of your payment method.